pvcraven/arcade_book/source/labs/lab_01_first_program/first_program.rst

 9. Commit and push the updated program to BitBucket.
 See :ref:`first-commit`.
 10. Update your program to print something longer.
 Commit and push again.
 See :ref:`print-multiple-lines`.
 11. Examine and try out different **escape codes**.
 See :ref:`escape-codes`.
+12. Now is the time to work on Lab 01.
+Make sure you are working in the Lab 01 folder, with the ``lab_01.py`` file.
-12. Now make the lab *yours*.
+13. Make the lab *yours*.
 Figure out something of your own to print.
 Don't just use my examples.
 Make it longer than one line.
 At least four.
 Also include at least one escape code.
+14. Try running your lab.
+If you see the old "test" program running instead, right click on your program and tell it you want it to run ``lab_01.py`` not the other program.
-13. Commit and push your lab.
+15. Commit and push your lab.
-14. Find your lab in in BitBucket.
+16. Find your lab in in BitBucket.
 Go to "source" and find the directory it is in.
 Copy the URL, submit for grading.

 Before turning in your program, double-check:

+* Did you put the code in ``lab_01.py`` in the Lab 1 folder?
 * Did you remove the sample prints shown above, and make up your own print statements?
 At least four lines?
 * Did you invite your instructor to the repository?
 * Does the program use proper spelling, capitalization, and grammar in the text that you printed to the screen?
+(Seriously, make sure what you print out has periods and capital letters.)
 * Does the program use at least one escape code?
+Also, remember you don't have to put spaces around escape codes.
+So do this: ``"\tIndented with a tab"`` not ``"\t Indented with a tab"`` because the space after the t isn't needed unless you want both a tab and an extra space.
 * Hover over the PyCharm "hints" that are on the right side of your editor to see if there are suggestions on how to make your code better.
+* Can you find the code in BitBucket?

-Copy the URL and turn it in via Scholar and you are done!
+* Have you copied the URL and turned it in to Scholar?
+(Find the Lab 01 link on Scholar.)

+Congratulations, you are done!